plrguez/NBlood/od-assets/readme.pcexhumed.txt

 PCExhumed for OpenDingux Beta (JZ4770/Lepus) and RetroFW 2.3
 ============================================================

-Currently there is no menu in game options to change video options or keymap.
+Currently there is no menu to change video options nor the key mapping.

-When the game require to introduce some text the only possibility is to introduce spaces with the 'X' button.

-start a new game
+Start a new game
 ----------------

 To start a new game is required to create a new game file.

-For this select "New game" option in main menu with 'Start' button then select a slot and press the 'Start' button again.
+For this select "New game" option in main menu with 'Start' button, then select a slot and press the 'Start' button again.

 Now is required to introduce a game name.
-Press the 'X' button to introduce at least one space character and confirm with 'Start' button.
+To do it:

+    Select a chararacter            D-PAD Up and Down
+    Accept current and advance      D-PAD Right or A button Backspace                       R1

+    Cancel name introduction
+    and go back                     Select
+    Accept name and continue        Start

 If a question about overwite existing game appears then you can press 'Start' to confirm the overwrite or 'Select' to cancel.